unic/estatico-nou/README.md

 # Estático Nou

-Refactored Estático with separate packages for every task.
+Refactored https://github.com/unic/estatico with separate packages for every task.
 Mono-repo based on [Lerna](https://github.com/lerna/lerna).

 ## What is this?